Upgrading Dugite

 # or

-2. Install the New Binary
+2. Install the new binaries

 From a release tarball: